No products in the basket.

 Star Wars Life-Size Statue Stormtrooper 198 cm

 Pre-OrderNote: Due to the size of this item, extra shipping costs will apply.
-Please contact us for more information.- Shipped as soon as available*Trusted Shops Money Back Guarantee
+Please contact us for more information.- Shipped as soon as available*Have you found it cheaper somewhere else?

 From the polished armor, to the fierce helmet there is no mistaking the foot-soldiers of the major power in the Galaxy – Imperial Stormtroopers.